-As we built the site for Boston’s Pizza, the front-end team continuously used a slew of auditing tools, particularly Siteimprove, which flags accessibility issues, points out code discrepancies, and links to accessibility guidelines for additional context.
+As we built the site for Boston’s Pizza, the front-end team continuously used a slew of auditing tools.
+One in particular, Siteimprove, flags accessibility issues, points out code discrepancies, and links to accessibility guidelines for additional context.

 There was nothing better than testing it ourselves, though.

 Every day, we’d use the accessibility features already built into our phones and computers to check how our code worked with them.
-Primarily, we’d use VoiceOver, the Mac’s screen reader, which provides audio descriptions of websites, so people with visual impairments can interact with them.
+Primarily, we’d use VoiceOver, Mac’s screen reader.
+It provides audio descriptions of websites, so people with visual impairments can interact with them.

 “It’s usually pretty jarring once you hear the screen reader.
 It makes you realize really quickly whether a site is a good experience,” Self said.
 “If you’re trying to build an accessible website and you don’t use a screen reader during your process, then you really don’t have any way of saying you did a good job.”

-While using VoiceOver, we’d navigate through the site using only the tab key to see what it’s like for someone restricted to using just a keyboard, not a mouse.
+While using VoiceOver, we navigated through the site using only the tab key.
+We saw what it’s like for someone using only a keyboard, not a mouse.

-If we tried navigating based on audio cues alone and couldn’t tell where we were on the site, then we knew we needed to go back to the code and add in more descriptive text specifically for screen readers.
+If we tried navigating based on audio cues alone and couldn’t tell where we were on the site; we knew we needed to go back to the code and add in more descriptive text specifically for screen readers.

-Now, we use this baseline code as a starting place for every project, so every website we make is just as accessible as it is beautiful.
+Now, we use this baseline code as a starting place for every project.
+Now, every website we make is just as accessible as it is beautiful.